vblanco20-1/vulkan-guide/docs/extra-chapter/asset_system.md

 parent: Extra Chapter
 nav_order: 31
 ---
+## Deprecation warning
+This article is outdated for the current version of vkguide and its valid for Legacy Vkguide.
+This article is no longer needed due to the movement to loading from GLTF on the new tutorial, removing the need for this.

+## Loading Assets

 In the tutorial, we have been loading .obj and .png files directly.
 The issue with doing that is that we depend on 3rd party libraries (stb_image and tinyobj), and loading the formats like that is quite inefficient.
 You have probably seen that the engine takes a couple seconds to load when you are in debug mode.

 On real engines, you don't load those formats at runtime.
 Instead, you convert those formats into a engine-specific fast-loadable format, and then load that.